Frequently Asked Questions

 Does Wisdom’s Table offer anything for children?

 Children are welcome to join parents in our main worship service.
 We have Worship bags with activity flyers for Tots and Elementary age children.
 Children are welcome to participate in all aspects of church life including communion.
-We are developing children’s programming for spring (2016).
-We have a nursery set up with a changing table and a crib.
-Nursery care for children ages 0-5 is offered on the 2nd-5th Sundays of the month from 10:30 am to 12:30 pm
+We have a nursery care every Sunday from 10:40 to 12:30 for ages 0-4yrs.
+Sunday School is offered at 11:00am – 12:30 for ages 5-8.

 How should I dress?